empatheticbot/the-traveler-times/packages/website/pages/about.md

 If you find this site useful and would like to see it continue to be supported and improve over time please consider tossing some glimmer my way.
 It really does make a difference and is much appreciated!

-<a class="support-link" href="https://buy.stripe.com/6oEaHp2U0drraOI288">♥️ &nbsp;&nbsp;Show Support</a>
+<a class="support-link" href="https://buy.stripe.com/4gw7vdbqwevvg927st">♥️ &nbsp;&nbsp;Show Support</a>

-Thanks for visiting and take care ❤️
+Thanks for visiting and take care. ❤️